 Public relations specialists, more commonly known as PR specialists, work for public relations firms, corporations, nonprofit organizations, government agencies and individuals.
 These professionals establish and maintain the client's public image through media coverage and positive relationships.
 PR specialists are especially valuable to businesses and corporations because they write press releases to generate knowledge and interest in the company, or respond to negative press coverage.
 They also communicate with media outlets, citizen groups, shareholders, employees and government regulatory bodies on behalf of the client to disseminate information, answer questions and influence public perception.
 They may focus solely on crisis control, government relations or public affairs.

-The BLS projected rapid occupational growth for PR specialists, with employment expected to increase by 23% between 2010 and 2020.
+The BLS projected rapid occupational growth for PR specialists, with employment expected to increase by 12% between 2012 and 2022.
 Increased use of social media was the biggest factor in this projected growth.
-As of May 2012, the BLS reported median salaries of $54,170 per year for PR specialists.
+As of May 2014, the BLS reported average salaries of $64,050 per year for PR specialists.

 Technical writers are responsible for writing instruction manuals, pamphlets, directions, catalog descriptions and promotional releases in clear, concise language.
 They understand the technical language of an industry, such as information technology, healthcare, scientific disciplines or engineering, and can translate that material so that many audiences can understand it.
 This may include assisting sales representatives with customer service, technical support and business communication questions.
 In addition to writing, they edit text, work with visual components of technical communications and interact with engineers, product developers and manufacturers as part of their research.

-The BLS predicted demand for technical writers between 2010 and 2020, with 17% employment growth expected in this field.
+The BLS predicted demand for technical writers between 2012 and 2022, with 15% employment growth expected in this field.
 Growth in the technology industry and an increase in technical products and Web-based support would attribute greatly to the demand for technical writers, the BLS said.
-According to 2012 BLS estimates, technical writers earned a median wage of $65,550 per year.
+According to 2014 BLS estimates, technical writers earned an average salary of $71,950 per year.